4

 Is National Park a good place to live?

 National Park is a good place to live.
-National Park is considered fairly walkable and bikeable with good transit options.
+National Park is considered fairly walkable and bikeable with some transit options.
 National Park has 6 parks for recreational activities.
 It is very dense in population with 22.8 people per acre and a median age of 36.
 The average household income is $50,818 which is below the national average.
 College graduates make up 17.9% of residents.
 A majority of residents in National Park are renters, with 70.7% of residents renting and 29.3% of residents owning their home.
 A local real estate agent serving National Park can help you decide if this neighborhood is the right one for you.
 Learn more on our National Park neighborhood guide.

 How much do you need to make to afford a house in National Park?